Freddd13/autoscore/README.md

 Finally we send files via email or upload to onedrive(TODO).
 The sensitive data is saved in Github repo's secrets thus it's safe.

+**COMING SOON:**
-Q: So why to choose a more complicated way via youtube instead of fetching directly on the sheet website?
+- Q: So why to choose a more complicated way via youtube instead of fetching directly on the sheet website?

 A: The repo will be refactored soon.
 Now I think it's ok to directly fetch via graphql WITHOUT RSS for that the sheet id seems to be increased by time.
 Once I use youtube rss because there's a timestamp in it and can be easily updated to the github repo.
 Besides, I have made a pr to rsshub which directly returning freesheets data of any mymusicsheet user, which can simplify the code, lol.
+- support any user

 ## Usage